The Arafura and Timor Seas (ATS) region is unique in terms of its ecology, geography and socio-political structure.

 By creating the initial forum, formulating and implementing a regional SAP and then ensuring intergovernmental adoption, the first phase of ATSEA laid essential groundwork for the project; a foundation on which the second phase is set to build.

-The ATSEA-2 Programme is made up of three main components:
+The ATSEA-2 Project is made up of three main components:

-Combined outcomes expected of the ATSEA Programme are:
+Combined outcomes expected of the ATSEA-2 Project are:

 ATSEA-2 is a Global Environment Facility (GEF)-funded programme, managed and executed under the United Nations Development Programme (UNDP).
 Partnerships in Environmental Management for the Seas of East Asia (PEMSEA) Resource Facility (PRF) is an implementing partner